smartbre/DSPT-Week2-PythonChallenge/README.md

 The data you'll be working with is in a file called `'./data/fifa.csv'`.
 Use your knowledge of pandas to create a new DataFrame, called `df`, using the data from this CSV file.

-Check the contents of the first few rows of your DataFrame, then show the size of the DataFrame.
+Check the contents of the first few rows of your DataFrame, then show the number of rows and columns in the DataFrame.

 ```python